Azure-Landing-Zones-Danmark/Azure-Landing-Zones-Danmark/hackathon/PolicyHack.md

     - Create a CI/CD pipeline that creates the ESLZ custom policy defintions and policy defintion sets
     - pay attention to where the policy is created in the Management Group hierachy
+    - consider how to handle [exceptions](https://learn.microsoft.com/en-us/azure/governance/policy/concepts/exemption-structure) for this assignment

 ---
 &nbsp;